Symmetry-protected self-correcting quantum memories: Self-correction with a 1-form SPT phase

-One may ask what other boundary conditions can be used to construct a self-correcting code under 1-form symmetries.
-In this subsection we outline one other choice, along with ruling out a number of others.
+One may ask what other boundary conditions and topologies can be used to construct a self-correcting code under 1-form symmetries.
+In this subsection we outline one other choice and rule out a number of others.

 In particular, note that in the previous discussion we could replace the sink Hamiltonian with another toric code Hamiltonian, as it is both primal and dual condensing.
 While the degeneracy of the ground space increases by another factor of two in this case, we do not get an increase in the number of qubits that we can encode.
 This is because the two opposite toric code boundaries must always be correlated as dictated by the symmetry: labelling the two codes as $L$ and $R$, there is no local symmetric decomposition of individual logical operators $\overline{Z}_L$ and $\overline{Z}_R$ ($\overline{X}_L$ and $\overline{X}_R$), but only of the product $\overline{Z}_L \otimes \overline{Z}_R$ ($\overline{X}_L\otimes \overline{X}_R$).
 This property is similar to theory of SPT phases in one dimension, where the two separate degenerate boundary modes of a 1D chain cannot be independently accessed in the presence of symmetry.